FRB$-$SRB$-$XRB: Geometric and Relativistic Beaming Constraints of Fast Radio Bursts from the Galactic Magnetar SGR J1935+2154: Results and Discussion

-Under our second hypothesis we obtain a total of four SRBs.
-These SRBs are listed in table~\ref{tab:frb_srb} along with the required characteristic Gaussian spectral width for their reference FRBs.
-The SRB detected by the FAST is the only one associated with reference FRB-1, so for this case $\mathcal{R}_{\Delta\Omega} = 1$.
-The solid line in Fig.~\ref{fig:frb_srb_observation} represents the constraint on geometric and relativistic FRB beaming factors assuming that reference FRB-1 has the Gaussian spectral width required by the FAST SRB, $\delta\nu/\nu=0.36$.
-Three radio detections are determined to be SRBs of reference FRB-2, so $\mathcal{R}_{\Delta\Omega} = 3$.
-The dashed line in Fig.~\ref{fig:frb_srb_observation} represents the constraint assuming that reference FRB-2 has a Gaussian spectral width equal to the average required by the three associated SRBs, $\delta\nu/\nu=0.38$.
+Under our second hypothesis we obtain a total of seven SRBs, five of which were not detected with an associated XRB.
+All SRBs are listed in table~\ref{tab:frb_srb} along with the spectral parameters of their reference FRBs obtained from the FRB--SRB closure relations.
+Three SRBs are found to be related to a reference FRB identical to FRB 200428, two of which require it has a narrow Gaussian spectrum.
+Considering only the SRBs of FRBs with Gaussian spectra, $\mathcal{R}_{\Delta\Omega} = 2$.
+The solid line in Fig.~\ref{fig:frb_srb_observation} shows the geometric and relativistic beaming constraints for reference FRB-1 given a Gaussian spectral width equal to the average required by the two related SRBs, $\delta\nu/\nu=0.26$.